michbur/dpcR/inst/test_counts_gui/readme.md

 ### Readme

 1. *Number of molecules* - number of molecules in experiment.
-2. *Number of runs* - number of dighital PCR reactions.
+2. *Number of runs* - number of digital PCR reactions.